heimrichhannot/contao-google-maps-bundle/README.md

    - Google Maps config (`tl_google_map`)
 2. Create a Google Map using the corresponding menu entry in Contao on the left.
 3. If necessary, create also overlays like markers, info windows, ... in the Google Map defined in 2.
 Think of a Google Map as an archive of overlays.
+4. Create a content element or module for integrating the map in your article.

 ## Migrating from dlh_googlemaps